DrLex0/MightyVariableFan/README.md

 [Cables (view larger image)](images/cables.jpg)

 Next, you need some 3D printed parts to mount the components:
 * a mount for the Raspberry Pi.
 If you mount it in the position I recommend below, [this mount](https://www.thingiverse.com/thing:2852432) should be optimal.
-Otherwise, you will need to design your own or use any other mount that works.
+Otherwise you will need to design your own or use any other mount that works.
 * a mount for the MOSFET.
 If you use the ubiquitous IRF520 break-out board, [this Thing](https://www.thingiverse.com/thing:2852499) contains a suitable mount that uses the same 2.2mm self-tapping screws as the mount for the Pi.
 * An adaptor to mount the microphone onto the buzzer of the printer's main board.
 [This Thing](https://www.thingiverse.com/thing:2852499) offers two models that fit a standard 9.7 mm electret capsule: a half-open model and a closed one.
 As described above, the closed model can be used to mute most of the sound of the buzzer in case you don't want to hear the beep sequences, and don't care that other beeps like the start-up song will be muted as well.
 If you want to keep the buzzer sounds as they are, use the half-open model.
 It is recommended to print this adaptor in a flexible filament to dampen vibrations.
 If you are using a different model of microphone, again you will need to figure out something on your own, but make sure the mic is as close as possible to the buzzer and there is minimal contact with anything that vibrates.